SidonTheTroll/Erstes-Jahr/Biology/13-photosynthesis-in-higher-plants.md

 ### Water

 Water is need in the process of photosynthesis, but its stress can cause the stomata to close hence reducing the $CO_2$ availability.
 Besides water can also wilt leaves, thus, reducing the surface are of leaves and metabolic activity.

+# 17/10/23

+PAR: Photsynthetically Active Radiation

+If plants are in shady area, to capture more energy, the increase their surface area.

+More Chlorophyll = More energy trapped

+No algae is found after the depth of 500 m because of the lack of light.

+High amounts of solar energy is harmful to plants because it deforms the proteins in it.

+# CAM

+Instead of taking $O_2$ at day, it't taken at night

+Fix $CO_2$ almost as $C_4$ pathway

+Daytime regen $CO_2$ by decarboxylation and produce carbohydrate without opening stomata.

+Prominent in desert plants